Circleville Children's Business Fair

 The application asks kids to think through some simple, but important elements of their business:

-The fair will be a partially covered outdoor event with booths.
-It will be held in and around the shelterhouse at Northridge Church of Christ, 578 Northridge Road in Circleville.
+The fair will be a partially covered outdoor event with booths, held in and around the shelterhouse at Northridge Church of Christ, 578 Northridge Road in Circleville.
 Participants are welcome to bring a canopy in case their booth is not covered by the shelterhouse.
 Each business will be provided a booth space with a 6-foot or 8-foot table and 1-2 chairs (participants will choose a location when they arrive).
-Table coverings will not be provided.
+Table coverings are not provided.

-We are able to provide electricity to a limited number of booths.
-If your booth will require electricity, please let us know that in your application so that we can determine if an appropriate space is available.
+Electricity is available for a limited number of booths.
+If you'll need electricity, please let us know that in your application so that we can determine if an appropriate space is available.

-This event is designed to give children ages 6-16 the experience of selling a product or service.
-As such, the businesses need to be conducted by the young entrepreneurs with very limited help from parents or other adults.
+This event is designed to give children ages 6-17 the experience of coming up with an idea, then creating a business selling a product or service.
+As such, all businesses must be conducted, start to finish, by the young entrepreneurs with limited help from parents or other adults.
+This is the kids' time to learn, create, and shine!

 Parents may help their child fill out the application, but we expect the children to do as much as possible by themselves.

 Jeff and Laura Sandefer and a few other families wanted to spark a sense of wonder and entrepreneurship in their children, so they created the first Acton Children’s Business Fair in Austin, Texas, in 2007.
 That year, there were seven entrepreneurs and around 25 attendees.
-Now, there are over 115 entrepreneurs and 1,500 attendees at the Acton Children's Business Fair in Austin, and Fairs happening around the world.
+Now there are over thousands of entrepreneurs and countless attendees participating in hundreds of Acton Children's Business Fair around the world each year!